espocrm/documentation/docs/administration/bpm-events.md

 Can only be used to start an event sub-process.
 It's triggered once an error event is thrown within the same process.

-If *Error Code* is specified, it will be triggered only when an error with the same code occurs.
-If *Error Code* is empty, it will catch any error.
+If the *Error Code* is specified, the event will be triggered only when an error with the same code occurs.
+If the *Error Code* is empty, it will catch any error.

-It can't be non interrupting, because a process gets terminated once an error event is thrown.
+It cannot be non-interrupting, because the process gets terminated once an error event is thrown.

 ![Error Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-error.png)

-It's possible to view an error code and message in the flow log (as of v2.14).
+It's possible to view an error code and message in the flow log.

-The error code and the exception message can be obtained further in the flow with formula functions `bpm\caughtErrorCode` and `bpm\caughtErrorMessage` (as of v2.14).
+The error code and the exception message can be obtained further in the flow with Formula functions `bpm\caughtErrorCode` and `bpm\caughtErrorMessage`.

 !!! note

-    When an error event sub-process is defined inside a regular sub-process, it may be reasonable to re-throw the error in the end of the event sub-process with the Error End Event.
+    When an error event sub-process is defined inside a regular sub-process, it can be reasonable to re-throw the error in the end of the event sub-process with the Error End Event.
 It will propagate the error to the top level.

 ### Escalation Start Event

 Can be used only to start an event sub-process.
 It's triggered once an escalation event it thrown within the same process.

-If Escalation Code is specified, it will be triggered only when an escalation with the same code occurs.
-If Escalation Code is empty, it will catch any escalation.
+If the Escalation Code is specified, it will be triggered only when an escalation with the same code occurs.
+If the Escalation Code is empty, it will catch any escalation.

 ![Escalation Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-escalation.png)